yasserfds/thatguyjamal/README.md

 ## Current Projects

-- 😡 [Yoru](https://github.com/lewd-labs) 🔵 A Discord bot for the cultured humans of earth.
+- 😡 [AkumaKodo](https://github.com/AkumaKodo) 🔵 A discord bot Command framework built on deno and typescript.
-- 🌟 [Sneaky.css](https://github.com/ThatGuyJamal/sneaky.css) 🟣 A CSS library for quick utilites.
-- 🤖[Fuwa.js](https://github.com/fuwajs) 🥇A lighweight and Typescript based Discord Lybrary.

 ### Future projects / goals
 - Make my own cryptocurrency 💰
 - start my own company with other developers 💼
-- have a full/part-time YouTube channel dedicated to programming topics and informational content 📺
+- have a full/part-time YouTube channel dedicated to programming topics and informational content, and anime 📺

 ### Connect with me: